ado123umd/INST-377--Final-Project/README.md

   ## Developer Manual
    ### Audience
-   The maual is intended for future developers who will maintain the application.
+   The manual is intended for future developers who will maintain the application.
+Below is listed all things a future developer may need to know when trying to imprtrove the site in the future and what may be needed for a developer to install our progrsm.

    ### Installation Guide
    #### Prerequisites